Uwy/Catfood.Shapefile/README.md

 Original repo at https://shapefile.codeplex.com/

+## Releases

+If you don't want to rebuild anything just pick it up here : https://github.com/Uwy/Catfood.Shapefile/releases

 ## Instructions

 Following instructions expect you're using a cygwin/bash/zsh that works with nuget in path and working in the Catfood.Shapefile project directory (at the root next to csproj file).